 At present, most sunscreens protect largely against UVB only, although there are some products that are beginning to protect against both UVA and UVB.

-The ideal sunscreen spreads onto your skin easy, does not cause allergy, pimples and does not stain clothing.
+The ideal sunscreen spreads onto your skin easy, does not cause allergy or pimples, and does not stain clothing.

-PABA (para-aminobenzoic acid) is the most common cause of sunscreen dermatitis and effects 4% of people.
+PABA (para-aminobenzoic acid) is the most common cause of sunscreen dermatitis and affects 4% of people.